chris-townsend/PP4-Kitchen_Tales/README.md

 ![GitHub kanban board](docs/features/agile/github-kanban-board.webp)

-A Github Issue was created for each User Story which was then allocated to a milestone(Epic).
+A Github Issue was created for each User Story, which was then allocated to a milestone (Epic).
 Each User Story has defined acceptance criteria to make it clear when the User Story has been completed.
 The acceptance criteria are further broken down into tasks to facilitate the User Story's execution.
-The issues were closed automatically when the pull request was linked to the issue.
-I have done this for most user stories but some have been closed manually.
+The issues were closed automatically when the pull request was linked to the issue, most of them were closed automatically but some were closed manually.

-Towards the end of the project, I knew there would be some user stories that would be scoped out of the project.
-These user stories have been placed within the Future features section on the kanban board and are intended to be implemented at a later date.
+As the project progressed, I realized that some user stories would have to be scoped out due to time and resource constraints.
+These user stories have been placed within the "Future Features" section on the kanban board, and are intended to be implemented at a later date.

 ![Guthub kanban board future features](docs/features/agile/github-kanban-board-future-features.webp)